-5. The 5GMS AS reads the ToS value from the uplink packet.
-The 5GMS AS uses the uplink ToS value to mark all downlink packets in that TCP connection.
+5. The 5GMS AS reads the TOS value from the uplink packet.
+The 5GMS AS uses the uplink TOS value to mark all downlink packets in that TCP connection.

-NOTE: When the 5G System employs an N6 NAT, the N6 NAT may set the downlink ToS value to the same value as the uplink ToS value.
+NOTE: When the 5G System employs an N6 NAT, the N6 NAT may set the downlink TOS value to the same value as the uplink TOS value.

 7. The UPF detects a PDR match for the UE.
-Here, the PDR for the UE IP address contains the ToS value.
+Here, the PDR for the UE IP address contains the TOS value.
 (The PDR was provided to the UPF in an earlier step as described in clause 5.3.4.3.)

 8. The UPF encapsulates the downlink IP packet into an N3 packet.
 The UPF sets the QFI value in the N3 packet header.